eslint/rfcs/designs/2022-docs-information-architecture-update/README.md

 While making broad IA changes to reorient the documentation around these personas, I also propose smaller, more cosmetic changes to the documentation website's information architecture to better align it with technical documentation best practices, like making page titles verb phrases and avoiding gerunds.

-While I believe that the ESLint documentation currently serves these personas relatively well, TODO: but blah blah why there's an issue w the current state of things.
+As a result of these changes, the ESLint documentation all personas will be able to better navigate the documentation and better complete the tasks that they're using ESLint for.

 <!-- Why are we doing this?
 What use cases does it support?
 What is the expected
 outcome? -->